 Asian/Pacific Islander

 A tobacco executive was quoted calling Asian/Pacific Islander communities “a potential gold mine” because people who are Asian/Pacific Islander are “pre-disposed” to smoking, insinuating all people who identify as Asian/Pacific Islander are exactly alike when it comes to getting easily hooked on their deadly products.1 While we know that’s not true, we do know that Big Tobacco is predisposed to greed.
-Because of this, Big Tobacco is particularly aggressive in its advertising to Asian/Pacific Islander communities, placing more advertising on billboards and inside stores in urban neighborhoods where people pre-dominantly identify as Asian American.2 And while Lunar New Years are symbolic of new beginnings, occasions to honor deities and ancestors— tobacco companies see them as opportunities to prey on Asian/Pacific Islander communities, feigning support to promote their harmful products.
+Because of this, Big Tobacco is particularly aggressive in its advertising to Asian/Pacific Islander communities, placing more advertising on billboards and inside stores in urban neighborhoods where people predominantly identify as Asian American.2 And while Lunar New Years are symbolic of new beginnings occasions to honor deities and ancestors tobacco companies see them as opportunities to prey on Asian/Pacific Islander communities, feigning support to promote their harmful products.

 Asian/Pacific Islander communities are taking steps to protect their youth, and have seen the largest percentage drops in youth smoking over the past 15 years.6 The numbers are going in the right direction, but the fight isn’t over until that number is zero.

-The Proof is in the Data
+The proof is in the data

-[ Data last updated March 2023 ]
+[Data last updated March 2023 ]

 Indicator

-General Population
+General population

-1.Adult Cigarette Use: Adult cigarette smoking prevalenceThe estimate is significantly lower than the California general population.4.2%6.7%
+The estimate is significantly lower than the California general population.

 • California Health Interview Survey, 2019-20.
 Los Angeles, CA: UCLA Center for Health Policy Research.

-2.Change in Adult Cigarette Use: Rate of change in adult cigarette smoking, 2014 to 2020The 2020 estimate is significantly lower than the 2014 estimate.-54.8%-46.4%
+2. Change in adult cigarette use: Rate of change in adult cigarette smoking, 2014 to 2020

 • California Health Interview Survey, 2019-20.
 Los Angeles, CA: UCLA Center for Health Policy Research.